 For Demonstrations and competitions a roped off area of around 15mtrs x 15mtrs is recommended.
 A first aid kit must also be present according to insurance stipulations.

-Performers or teachers must fill out this form to be covered under AWPA insurance.
+Performers or teachers must fill out a "PERFORMERS INSURANCE FORM" to be covered under AWPA insurance.
+This is available from our Secretary.

 Disclaimer - The AWPA, individual or entity involved cannot be held liable for any injuries caused through misuse of the information found on this site.
 The AWPA does not endorse any of the information or materials found on other websites that have links to them from this site!